 AASTeX is available for the preparation of electronic manuscripts.
 The current version of the package requires LaTeX 2e and is based on the emulateapj classfile.

 The current version of the package is AASTeX v6.1 but v6.0 is still available.
 The distribution contains the AASTeX class file, documentation, and sample files.
 The sample files include graphics and supplemental materials files and a new .bst file for BiBTeX to properly format AAS Journal references.
-The latest versions were uploaded on March 2nd, 2016.

 What's new in the latest release information in the revision history.